WeblateOrg/weblate/docs/admin/config.rst

 Configuration
 =============

-All settings are stored in :file:`settings.py` (as usual for Django).
+All settings are stored in :file:`settings.py` (as is usual for Django).

 .. note::

     After changing any of these settings, you need to restart Weblate.
     In case it is run as mod_wsgi, you need to restart Apache to reload the configuration.

 .. seealso::

-    Please also check :doc:`Django's documentation <django:ref/settings>` for parameters which configure Django itself.
+    Please also check :doc:`Django's documentation <django:ref/settings>` for parameters configuring Django itself.

 .. setting:: AKISMET_API_KEY